 The best tree to use is fresh Pine but others with flammable sap (like Birch) will work as well to allow for slow burning.
 Cut or break a branch, as close to the tree trunk as possible, 3-4 inches in diameter then cut or break to the length to serve your purpose of carrying or sticking in the ground to be more permanent.
 Remove the bark about 8-10 inches on each end.
 At the tree-trunk end (which should be getting damp with sap), split it twice (to form an X) to make 4 sections and split down 6-8 inches without splitting it completely.
 Spread the sections apart and stuff green twigs into the split to hold it open to fill the center with wood chips or other burnable materials.
 Make cut marks on the outside of the torch end to help the torch burn more efficiently.
 Ignite the material inside the torch with your fire.
 For the first 2-3 minutes, keep the torch sheltered from the wind.
 You may have to hold the torch on its side or upside down to ensure that the initial flames heat the sap enough to create a sustained burning.
 Other torch methods to consider are cloth, tape, paper, vines and other materials wrapped around a stick or building a mini-fire inside a container for mobile light.

-Collect and Purify Water
+Find, Collect and Purify Water

 3. All water collected from the ground or vegetation can be purified by boiling, chlorine (bleach), iodine and charcoal (see Misc.
 Tips section)

-4. Boil dirty water for 10 minutes
+4. Use a commercial water filtering device or tablets or boil dirty water for 10 minutes

 5. Place five drops of 2% tincture of iodine in a canteen full of clear water.
 If it is dirty, place 10 drops.
 Let canteen stand for 30 minutes before drinking.